robertobatts/aws-certification-notes/notes/08-rds-aurora-ec.md

 	- A new DB is restored from the snapshot in a new AZ
 	- Synchronization is established between the two databases

+### RDS Custom for Oracle and Microsft SQL Server
+- Managed Oracle and Microsoft SQL Server Database with OS and database customization
+- RDS: Automates setup, operation and scaling of database
+- Custom: access to the underlying database and OS so you can: configure settings, install patches, enable native features, access the underlying EC2 instance using SSH or SSM Session Manager (full admin access)
+- De-activate Automation Mode to perform your customization, so RDS doesn't perform any operation while you do your customization

 ### RDS Encryption
 - Rest Encryption
 	- Possibility to encrypt the master and read replicas with AWS KMS- AES-256 encryption